ww88999/TokenPay/README_EN.md

 ## Project Description
 - `TokenPay` is a privately deployed `blockchain` payment solution written in `C# language`.
 - The project does not depend on any external resources, no need to deploy a separate `database`, uses lightweight `sqlite`, and does not require `redis`.
-- Any project can be docked to easily implement `TRX`, `USDT-TRC20` and `ETH-system native coins` as well as `ETH-system ERC20 tokens`, theoretically supporting `all ETH-system blockchain` collections! 😊 😊 😊 😊
+- Any project can be docked to easily implement `TRX`, `USDT-TRC20` and `ETH-system native coins` as well as `ETH-system ERC20 tokens`, theoretically supporting `all ETH-system blockchain` collections! 馃槉 馃槉 馃槉 馃槉
 - `TokenPay` is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 ## Project Features
-- `C# language` cross-platform implementation, support x86 and arm chip architecture win/linux/mac devices😁
+- `C# language` cross-platform implementation, support x86 and arm chip architecture win/linux/mac devices馃榿
 - Support one collection address per order, or one collection address per user, solving the pain point of single address collection, which easily leads to wrong order completion.
 - No additional environment configuration, just run a compiled binary file to use